maurya-anand/nf-varcall/README.md

 - `nanoplot`: A tool for visualization and quality control of nanopore sequencing data.
 - `pbmm2`: An aligner for PacBio reads based on minimap2.
 - `deepvariant`: A deep learning-based variant caller.
+- `VEP`: Variant Effect Predictor for annotating and predicting the effects of variants.

 ## Usage